hzla/Pokeweb-Live/README.md

 Clicking Battle Calculator will export data and take you to a custom fork of the showdown battle calculator.
 Pokemon changes (bst, typing), and move changes (base power, typing, multihit) and trainer sets are auto imported.
 Changes sometimes require hard refreshing (cntrl + shift + r) the browser before they appear.

+Sets will autopopulate with Level, Trainer Class, and Location encountered in the game if the trainer uses a trainer script (script 3000 + trainer_id for singles, 5000 + trainer_id for doubles).
+This means trainers that utilize non global scripts to start battles will not have their location shown (ex. gym leaders).

 If you would like to share the calculator after importing your set data, you can can simple send the public/dist folder and anyone can run the calculator by runnning index.html in their browser.